Fa2bio/Data-Structure-Using-C/C-Advanced/README.md

 ## <a name="what-is-it"></a>What is it?

-This directory has three projects that are the resolutions of the following exercise lists of the data structure course at Universidade Federal Fluminense.
+This directory has resolutions of the following exercise lists of the data structure course at Universidade Federal Fluminense.

 * Lista 1 -
 [Lista_1.pdf](https://github.com/Fa2bio/Data-Structure-Using-C/files/10367734/Lista_1.pdf)